dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/migrations.md

 ---
-title: Tutorial: Part 5, apply migrations to the Contoso University sample
+title: Tutorial Part 5, apply migrations to the Contoso University sample
 description: Part 5, of the Contoso University.
 Use the EF Core migrations feature for managing data model changes in an ASP.NET Core MVC app.
 author: rick-anderson
 ms.author: riande